etn-ccis/blui-angular-component-library/docs/AppBar.md

 </div>

-> For the `snap` variant to respond correctly to scroll events, the following child element is projected into <pxb-app-bar> `scrollContainerElement`, `scrollContainerClassName`, or `scrollContainerId` should be provided.
+> For the `snap` variant to respond correctly to scroll events, the `scrollContainerElement`, `scrollContainerClassName`, or `scrollContainerId` should be provided.

 The following child element is projected into `<pxb-app-bar>`: